-I am an illustrator, educator and currently Course Leader for the BA Illustration Animation course.
+I am an illustrator, educator and currently Head of Department for Illustration Animation.
 My interests lie in the potential of the discipline, its shifting landscape and innovative approaches to illustration methodologies.
 I have written and presented for Varoom Magazine, Illustration Research and Association of Illustrators Journal.
 I recently co-curated an exhibition that explores these ideas and the shift within illustration from the mediated form to the production of individual objects.
 My practice as an illustrator professionally has seen me work for The Guardian, The Natural History Museum, Tate Modern and Condé Nast.
 I have had experience at numerous educational institutions including Camberwell College of the Arts, Norwich University of the Arts and University of East London.
-I am currently External Examiner for the BA Graphic Design and Illustration course at Liverpool John Moores University.
+I am currently External Examiner at Liverpool John Moores University, Plymouth University and UCA.

 My recent research has culminated in the publication of Illustration Research Methods (Fauchon, Gannon 2021), an academic text dedicated to developing illustration specific critical theory.
 Illustration is discussed with recognition of discipline specific behaviours and interpretive methods.
 The book addresses contemporary illustration offering critical analysis of case studies and close examinations of the mechanisms and processes through which illustration can perform.
 The text positions illustration as a holistic process of interpretive practices, representation and communication and describes research methods that are material based and technical as well as theoretical and cognitive.